Arcane2202/Bengali-Audio-Speech-Sentiment-Classification/README.md

 -Python 3.x
 -Required Python libraries: numpy, pandas, matplotlib, librosa, tensorflow, scikit-learn, opencv-python, noisereduce, soundfile along with other common ones.

+## Future Work
-We plan to extend this project by exploring more advanced DL architectures, incorporating larger and more diverse datasets, and improving the feature extraction techniques to enhance the models' performance.
+We plan to further enhance this project by exploring more advanced Deep Learning architectures, and improving the feature extraction techniques to enhance the models' performances.

 ## Acknowledgments
 Our heartfelt gratitude to all contributors of this project.